Helmut Sohmen

-Helmut Sohmen (born 10 December 1939 in Linz, Austria) is an Austrian lawyer and businessman in Hong Kong.
-He was chairman of BW Group and a former Hong Kong legislator.
-He was formerly managing director of Dragon Air.
+Helmut Sohmen (10 December 1939 – 26 October 2025) was an Austrian lawyer and businessman in Hong Kong.
+He was chairman of BW Group and a Hong Kong legislator.
+Sohmen was managing director of Dragon Air.

 In 2010 he was on the Forbes list with an estimated fortune of US$1.4 billion, the fourth-placed Austrian.
 In 2009 he was listed as the 13th richest person in Hong Kong.